sodacan-net/sodacan-core/docs/index.md

 Typical events should make it through Sodacan in less that 10 ms. For example, latency from a light-switch to the light it controls should not have a noticeable delay.
 Scheduled events and timers are specified down to whole minutes.
 For example, Lights off at a specific time means at hh:mm and not hh:mm:ss.
 Timers can be scheduled down to seconds.
 For example: unlock the cat door for 5 seconds.

-Best practice: Sodacan sends instructions to a simple Sodacan agent installed inside the gate control box.
+Best practice: Sodacan module(s) sends open-close instructions to a simple Sodacan agent installed inside the gate control box.
 The control agent is in turn hard wired to the existing gate controller.
 The gate controller knows how to control open/close speed, limit switch detection, obstructions, etc, which Sodacan takes no part in.
 The gate controller just needs to know *when* to open or close, ie from Sodacan.

 ## Project Documentation